thorsjur/tdt4240-sketchmatch/android/README.md

 ./gradlew installDebug
 ```

+**Note:** If you are used to the Android Studio IDE, you can also run the application by clicking the "Run" button in the IDE with an emulator or a connected device.
+You can read more about running the application on the [Android Developer website](https://developer.android.com/studio/run).

 ## Application Structure

 The application is structured into several packages, here are some of the key packages: